-- Isometric ankle exercises, such as pushing your foot in a particular direction against resistance (a wall or a table leg, for example), without moving your ankle.
+Such as pushing your foot in a particular direction against resistance (a wall or a table leg, for example), without moving your ankle.

-- Range-of-motion exercises are a good choice, too, especially after the first few days have passed.
+These exercises are a good choice, too, especially after the first few days have passed.

 Remember to stick to small, gentle movements, though – up and down, side to side, and circular motions.

 That brings me to my next tip on how to heal a sprained ankle faster:

 Tip #4: Fully Restore Your Ankle’s Strength And Flexibility

 And while the previous advice on how to heal a sprained ankle faster kind of touched upon the importance of rehab exercise, this one is going to help you fine-tune your ankle after an injury.